|For all your cycle campaigning needs in and around Glasgow go to Go Bike! Strathclyde Cycle Campaign.|

 More cycling information can be found at Cycling Scotland and another Cycling Scotland.

 See how to do stuff with Traffic Advisory Leaflets.
-For instance, see how to do contra-flow cycle lanes.

 Get car-free at Carfree.com, Carfree Times and A to B Magazine.